Table of Contents

-Note: If you have difficulty removing the box, get a friend to help you.
+Caution: If you have difficulty removing the box, get a friend to help you.

-Caution: Never pull the printer by the connector hub located in the center of the vertical aluminum profile, as this may damage the printer.
+Warning: Never pull the printer by the connector hub located in the center of the vertical aluminum profile, as this may damage the printer.

 After removing the printer, remove the spacer foam from the top of the printer.
 The foam quantity depends on the printer variant ordered.
 When removing this foam, be careful not to bump the vertical boxes on the sides and cause them to collapse on each other.

 After removing the foam, remove both of the vertical boxes.